rogerkratz1-sys/distribution-free-vision-repro/README.md

 - Ignore for archive-preserving checks: keep the NPZ unchanged but explicitly skip index 0 when computing summary statistics.
 - Document which approach you used in PROVENANCE.md so reviewers can audit the decision.

+Note: verify_npz_and_d.py now trims a leading sentinel (index 0) from per-sample arrays when computing summaries; see PROVENANCE.md for the patch record.